rafaelromao/qmk_firmware/keyboards/kprepublic/bm40hsrgb/keymaps/rafaelromao/readme.md

 ## Highlights

-- 34 keys, split layout, optimized for programmers.
+- This is a 34 keys split layout, optimized for programmers.
 - This layout works well with the OS configured for the US International layout.
 - The two center columns, the center space bar, and the 6 outer keys in the bottom row are disabled.
 - The base layer can be either qwerty or colemak dhm.